W0334/W0334/README.md

 - Blue Teamer
-- Interested in all things information security, especially threat hunting and malware analysis
+- Interested in all things information security
 - Sharing my favorite resources and personal projects